 - User interface improved:

-- Added page-state capture and re-load (from local storage) capability on the controls page to support use of WebKit-type browsers like Google Chrome and Apple Safari.
-This is necessary to preserve the state of several of the controls when returning to the controls page from the results page.
+- Added page-state capture and re-load (from local storage) capability on the Controls page to support use of WebKit-type browsers such as Google Chrome and Apple Safari.
+This is necessary to preserve the state of several of the features when returning to the Controls page from the Results page.

-- Added a feature to preserve the vertical scroll position of the controls page.
-This preserves the scroll position when using controls that invoke a resend (regeneration) of the controls page from the server.
+- Added a feature to preserve the vertical scroll position of the Controls page.
+This preserves the scroll position when using features that invoke a resend (regeneration) of the Controls page from the server.

-- Modified the custom-load model controls to enable viewing the load-model parameters for each of the standard building types.
-Modified the lock-the-load-line feature so that locking now acts to disable the building-type control and two of the custom model controls.
-Added a help topic for the custom-load model controls.
+- Modified the custom-load model features to enable viewing the load-model parameters for each of the standard building types.
+Modified the lock-the-load-line feature so that locking now acts to disable the building-type feature and two of the custom-model features.
+Added a help topic for the custom-load model features.

-- Changed the humidity control to be visible whenever the advanced controls are displayed.
-This is consistent with the approach used with the custom-load model controls.
+- Changed the humidity feature to be visible whenever the "Advanced Features" are displayed.
+This is consistent with the approach used with the custom-load model features.

 - Resolved several CSS (style-sheet) formatting issues to improve rendering behavior and speed in the Internet Explorer and Google Chrome browsers.